The Impossible Game: Gameplay

-In Practice Mode, flags (checkpoints) can be placed.
-If the player dies in this mode, the player respawns at the flag they recently placed.
+In practice mode, checkpoints flags can be placed at any point in the level.
+If the player dies in this mode, the player will respawn at the most recently placed checkpoint flag.

 Each time a level is beaten, a medal is awarded depending on the way they beat it.

 Level editor

 On the PC version of the game, there is a level editor available, which players can use to make their own levels, and custom music may be used.

 Reception

 The Impossible Game received generally mixed reviews.
 On Metacritic, the PC version received an aggregated score of 64.
 On GameRankings, it received 60% on Xbox 360, 67% on iOS, 87% on PSP, and 67% on PC.
 Eurogamer gave the Xbox 360 version a 6/10, stating that "it's monumentally frustrating, but also bafflingly addictive as you continually try to make precious progress".

+Sequel

+A sequel, The Impossible Game 2, was announced by Fluke Games in 2021 and released in March 2022.